 Learning life skills in North Georgia

-Here is a list of places and people along with Ever Wilder that we know teach wonderful skills that foster a healthy relationship with nature north of Atlanta!
-Through books, media and classes all of these folks in one way or another have had an impact on our approach to nature and knowledge.
+Below is a list of places and people north of Atlanta that we know teach wonderful skills that foster a healthy relationship with nature.
+Through books, media and classes all of these folks in one way or another have had an impact on our approach to nature education.

 Cara Langston of Wildcraft Kitchen – Blairsville, Ga – https://www.wildcraftkitchenga.com/about